Local Strategic Planning Statement and Housing Strategy

 Randwick Comprehensive Planning Proposal

-The Planning Proposal was submitted to the Department of Planning, Industry and Environment for Gateway Determination on 30 June 2020.
+The Planning Proposal was submitted to the Department of Planning, Industry and Environment for Gateway Determination on 30 June 2021.
+Gateway Approval was issued by the Department on 12 September 2021.
+The Planning Proposal will be exhibited for public exhibition in early 2022.
 The draft Planning Proposal and supporting material may be viewed here.

 Local character is the identity of place and what makes a neighbourhood distinctive.
 It is a combination of land, people, the built environment, history, culture and tradition including Aboriginal and non-Aboriginal and looks at how these factors interact to make the character of an area.
 As local character is a new concept within the NSW planning framework, this is the first time that Council has undertaken local character analysis for the LGA.